Minister (Christianity): Issues

 There are contrasting views on the level of compensation given to ministers relative to the religious community.
 There is often an expectation that they and their families will shun ostentation.
 However, there are situations where they are well rewarded for successfully attracting people to their religious community or enhancing the status or power of the community.

 The ordination of women has increasingly become accepted within many global religious faith groups, with some women now holding the most senior positions in these organizational hierarchies.
 There is disagreement between various global church denominations, and within membership of denominations, regarding whether women can be ministers.
 In 2021 excavations at the site of a Byzantine-era Christian basilica revealed floor mosaics which provide evidence of women serving as ministers, including deacons, in the church.

 There was notable contention over the issue of ordination of non-celibate gay people in the 1980s within the United Church of Canada, and in the 1990s and early 21st century within the Presbyterian Church USA.
-The Episcopal Church (United States), the American branch of the worldwide Anglican Communion, was as of 2016 divided over the issue of ordination of non-celibate gay people.
+The Episcopal Church, the United States branch of the worldwide Anglican Communion, was as of 2016 divided over the issue of ordination of non-celibate gay people.
 This conflict severely damaged relationships between Anglicans in North America and in the third world, especially Africa and southeast Asia, and has caused a schism in the American Anglican church.

+Ministers, individually or as a class, have been accused of sacerdotalism, the assertion or belief that the minister is an intermediary between God and humanity, or between God and an individual.
+The view or attitude arose with development of the priesthood as a profession.